What Is Credentialing?

 With anything, there are pros and cons.
 The most obvious downside to outsourcing credentialing is that you no longer have direct understanding and control over the process.
 Some credentialing companies do not provide frequent updates, and this can become frustrating as there is a significant amount of nuance and follow-up required to properly credential even a small practice.
 Make sure that the company you choose has the experience to credential your practice effectively, has a system in place that makes their work transparent to you, and is HIPPA compliant.

 However, the two main benefits of outsourcing are cost savings and speed.
 There is no need to hire, train, or pay an in-house team when there is already a team out there trained and ready to help.
 This gives your office managers the time to devote to your practice.
-Credentialing and contracting services can often perform these services much faster and without as many errors, which will also help your group capture revenue and see your patients faster.
+Contracting and credentialing services can often perform these services much faster and without as many errors, which will also help your group capture revenue and see your patients faster.

 Is it a Good Idea to Outsource Contracting and Contract Negotiation?